 Dr. Berger is the clinical champion and co-founder of the Comprehensive Unit-Based Safety Practice team in the General Internal Medicine practice in the Johns Hopkins Outpatient Center, and teaches with residents and medical students.

 In addition, he has published widely for the lay public.
-His first book TALKING TO YOUR DOCTOR has been referred to as the "bible of doctor-patient communication," and his second book, on bridging evidence-based medicine and patient-centered care, is forthcoming.
+His first book TALKING TO YOUR DOCTOR, on doctor-patient communication, and his second book, MAKING SENSE OF MEDICINE, on bridging evidence-based medicine and patient-centered care, have been widely acclaimed.
 He has spoken nationally and internationally.